adaptivegears/terraform-kubernetes-standard/examples/reconcile-client-side/README.md

 This will set up the Kubernetes resources as defined in your manifests and manage the Terraform state within the specified Kubernetes backend.

-## Prerequisites

-- **Terraform**: Ensure you have Terraform installed on your machine.
-- **Kubernetes Cluster**: A running Kubernetes cluster to manage resources.
-- **AdaptiveGears Standard Modules**: The source specified (`adaptivegears/standard/kubernetes//modules/reconcile-client-side`) should be accessible from your Terraform setup.

 ## Example Directory Structure

 ```